zeisler/active_mocker/README.md

 ### Known Limitations
 * Model names and table names must follow the default ActiveRecord naming pattern.
-* Whatever associations are setup in one mock object will not be reflected in any other objects.
+* When an association is set in one object it may not always be reflective in other objects, especialy when it is a non standard/custom assocation.
+See [test_rails_4_app/spec/active_record_shared_example.rb](https://github.com/zeisler/active_mocker/blob/master/test_rails_4_app/spec/active_record_shared_example.rb) for a complete list of supported associations.
-    * There's partial support for it to work more like ActiveRecord in v1.6 when `ActiveMocker::Mock.config.experimental = true` is set.
-When v1.7 comes out these features will be moved out of experimantal.

 * Validation/Callbacks are not present in mocks.
-A Work around is putting the method into a module with required ActiveSupport/ActiveModel dependencies and make sure the code is supported by the mock.
 * Sql queries, joins, etc will never be supported.

 ## Inspiration